grafuj/tweeter/README.md

 ## Dependencies

+Read more about the dependencies in the [`package.json`](https://github.com/grafuj/tweeter/blob/master/package.json).
 - Express
 - Node 5.10.x or above
 - timeago.js
-- Read about more of the dependencies in the [`package.json`](https://github.com/grafuj/tweeter/blob/master/package.json).

 ## Screenshots